Sell for Anadarko Petroleum (APC) This Week | InvestorPlace

-The Sell for Anadarko Petroleum (APC) this week is based on the most current stock market ratings, and relative pricing of its shares.
-The Sell recommendation for Anadarko Petroleum Corp (NYSE:APC) is the outcome of a proprietary process of evaluation which generated conclusions that were below average in 6 areas: an economic sector ranked below average in attractiveness, an industry group rated below average in attractiveness, a ranking in the company's sector that is in the third quarter, ranking in the company's industry group that is in the third quarter, analytical scores that are below average, and a quantitative risk/reward calculation that is below average.
-APC has maintained this ranking for 2 months.
+The Sell for Anadarko Petroleum (APC) this week is based on the most recent comparative pricing of its shares and market intelligence.
+The Sell recommendation for Anadarko Petroleum Corp (NYSE:APC) is grounded on a quantitative risk/reward calculation that is below average, an analytical score that is below average, and a ranking in the company's sector group that is in the third quarter, and a ranking in its industry group that is in the third quarter.
+The company's recommendation is further impacted by being in an industry group and sector that are rated below average in attractiveness.
+The current Portfolio Grader recommendation on the shares has been in place for 2 months.

-As one of the 185 companies in the GICS Energy Minerals sector APC is a component of the 134 company Oil & Gas Production GICS industry group within this sector.
-The market value of APC is $30.3 billion which places it in the top 10% of its industry group The current Portfolio Grader ranking for APC puts it 91 among the 134 companies in this industry group, which is a below-average position.
+With a $30.9 billion market value, APC ranks in the top 10% of its industry group, Oil & Gas Production, and in the top 25% of its sector group, Energy Minerals, in market value.
+From the perspective of investment attractiveness, the ranking for APC by Portfolio Grader places it 93 among the 134 companies in this industry group, giving it a lower than average position; in the third quartile of the sector with a ranking of 132 among the 185 companies in the sector of its Energy Minerals sector, and number 3,711 in the nearly 5,000 company Portfolio Grader universe.

-Portfolio Grader currently ranks the Energy Minerals sector number 19 among the 20 sectors in its universe putting it in the bottom quartile of all the GICS sectors.
-The Oil & Gas Production industry group is ranked 110 among the 129 industry groups within the GICS sectors, placing it well below-average in terms of the Proprietary Quantitative Score scoring system.
+Currently, Portfolio Grader ranks the Energy Minerals sector number 18 among the 20 sectors in its universe putting it in the bottom quartile of all the GICS sectors.
+The Oil & Gas Production industry group is ranked 107 among the 129 industry groups within the GICS sectors, placing it well below-average in terms of the Proprietary Quantitative Score scoring system.

-APC has realized average or below-average scores in 7 of the 8 areas analyzed by Portfolio Grader in the ranking of company stocks.
+The scores APC has earned are average or below-average scores in 7 of the 8 areas analyzed by Portfolio Grader in the ranking of company stocks.

-The Proprietary Quantitative Score is used by Portfolio Grader to measure APC's shares from the aspect of risk/reward.
-This unique scoring system balances the relative value of APC's shares based on the recent $57.08 share price of the shares relative to its peers, the market and risk associated with its industry and sector groups.
+Quantitatively, Portfolio Grader uses the Proprietary Quantitative Score to gauge APC's shares from the angle of risk/reward.
+This unique scoring approach considers the relative value of APC's shares based on the recent $58.03 share price of the shares relative to its peers, the market and risk associated with its industry and sector groups.
 Based on this risk/reward calculation, the company currently scores below-average in its industry group compared to its peers.

 The Proprietary Portfolio Grader stock ranking system assesses roughly 5,000 companies every week based on a number of fundamental and quantitative measures.
 Stocks are given a letter grade based on their results, with A being 'strong buy' and F being 'strong sell'.
 Explore the tool here.